 All mitigation measures as identified within the approved air quality assessment shall be implemented and installed and maintained for the lifetime of the development.

-Reason: To ensure local air quality and people’s health is protected in accordance LP Policy SI 1, BSC Policy CS13 and DMP Policy DM04.
+Reason: To ensure local air quality and people’s health is protected in accordance LP Policy SI 1, Policy CS13 and DMP Policy DM04.

 Condition 39 – External Materials